François Hamelin

-François Hamelin (born 18 December 1986) is a Canadian former short track speed skater from Sainte-Julie, Quebec, residing in Montreal.
-He is the younger brother of acclaimed Canadian short tracker Charles Hamelin.
-His father Yves Hamelin is also the director of the Canadian short track program.
+François Hamelin (/fr/; born 18 December 1986) is a Canadian former short-track speed skater from Sainte-Julie, Quebec, residing in Montreal.
+He won Olympic gold in 2010 in Vancouver in the men's 5000 m relay.

+He is the younger brother of acclaimed fellow Canadian short tracker Charles Hamelin; their father Yves Hamelin is also the director of the Canadian short track program.

 Career

-While not having nearly the same amount of success of his older brother, Hamelin has had success at the junior level in international competition.
+While not having had the same amount of success as his older brother, Hamelin had success at the junior level in international competition.
 He joined the Canadian national senior team for the 2007–08 season.
+Hamelin was an important part of the Canadian short track team helping them to both a silver at the 2008 World Championships, and a silver at the 2008 World Team Championships.

+2010 Olympics

-Hamelin has been an important part of the Canadian short track team helping them to both a silver at the 2008 World Championships, and a silver at the 2008 World Team Championships.
-During the 2010 Winter Olympics in Vancouver, François skated with his brother in the 1000m short track final, only to place 5th.
-On 26 February, he won a gold medal in the 5000 m relay along with his brother Charles, François-Louis Tremblay, Olivier Jean and Guillaume Bastille.
+During the 2010 Winter Olympics in Vancouver, Hamelin skated with his brother Charles in the 1000 m short track final, to place fifth.
+On 26 February, he won a gold medal in the 5000 m relay along with his brother, François-Louis Tremblay, Olivier Jean and Guillaume Bastille.

 He also took a silver in the 500 m at the 2010 Worlds, and was part of the Canadian team which won the gold in the 5000 m relay at the 2011 World Championships.
 He took a total of 48 medals in international competition.

 2014 Olympics

-In the Sochi 2014 Olympics, he finished 9th in the 1500m and 6th as part of the 5000m relay team.
+In the Sochi 2014 Winter Olympics, he finished ninth in the 1500 m and sixth as part of the 5000 m relay team.